dorinlazar/kl-old/README.md

 The `kltime` offers a simplified `DateTime` that will save me from the insanity of working directly with `std::chrono`.

 Other tools will appear as needed for what I'm implementing.

+## File formats

+Support for several file formats will be implemented in time.

+- `codescanner` is a basic parser for source code that doesn't have all the algorithmic complexity of a normal C preprocessor, but manages to generally find all the dependencies of a file (albeit sometimes too many, it doesn't know yet about `#if`s).
+- `poorconfig` is a minimalistic and strict subset of YAML that will be the basis of configurability in KL related tools.
+- `markwrite` is a somewhat different Markdown, that is work in progress and the main tool for publishing in the klblog engine.
+- `textscanner` is a set of tools for what it seems that is called a *shift-reduce parser*.
+I might be very much in the wrong, but this is my naïve method of writing my own text scanner.
+What is a bit different is that you can also save locations in the middle of the parser, and restore them at will.